How to split slow RSpec test files by test examples (by individual it)?

 knapsack_pro gem determines which test files pose a real bottleneck for your CI build and ensures those specific files are split.
 It guarantees optimal performance.

-Why do I see an error like:
+Why do I see the

-LoadError: cannot load such file -- example-ruby-gem?
+LoadError: cannot load such file -- example-ruby-gem error?

 example-ruby-gem gem in your